extropium/leaflet_ionic/sql-for-data-science-1-master/week-1/README.md

 - transactional:
     - used for storing data, and not necessarily for querying data
     - e.g. medical database of patient data
-    - data usually needs to be extracted into a relational model to be
+    - data usually needs to be extracted into a relational model to be made sense of

+### Building blocks of data models

+1. entities
+    - these are discrete 'things'